savannahostrowski/cinest/README.md

-# cinest
+# Cinest 🎥

-A movie suggestion engine, build with love and Azure
+A movie suggestion engine, build with love and Azure!
+This is a demo application for showcasing the new `azd init` flow!
 ![](cinest.gif)

 ## Local development